cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ## How do we solve the hallucination problem?

-"Hallucation" is when an LLM says things that have no basis in fact or reality.
+"Hallucination" is when an LLM says things that have no basis in fact or reality.
 If we knew *when* the model did this, we could simply restrict those outputs; if we knew *why*, we could design better models that hallucinate less.
 Unfortunately, the answers to these questions remain elusive[^17].

 Retrieval[^37] models select outputs from a fixed "menu" of choices.
 In this way, we implicitly "solve" the hallucination problem by explicitly restricting a priori what the model can and can't "say."
 Generative models, on the other hand, make a different trade-off: by allowing the model to generate novel content *ex nihilo*, we forfeit some of this control.